EthBuilders/social-recovery-wallets/README.md

-# Guardian - Social Recovery Wallet
+# ALKEMY - Social Recovery Wallet
 The Guardian wallet is an Ethereum-based smart contract wallet that enables users to recover their seed phrase anytime, anywhere, in a secure, decentralized, and anonymous way.

 [![Contributors][contributors-shield]][contributors-url]